bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

     openssl genrsa -out ryans-key.pem 2048

 With TLS/SSL, all servers (and some clients) must have a *certificate*.
-Certificates are *public keys* that correspond to a private key, and that are digitally signed either by a Certificate Authority or by the owner of the private key (such certificates are referred to as “self-signed”).
+Certificates are *public keys* that correspond to a private key, and that are digitally signed either by a Certificate Authority or by the owner of the private key (such certificates are referred to as "self-signed”).
 The first step to obtaining a certificate is to create a *Certificate Signing Request* (CSR) file.

 The OpenSSL command-line interface can be used to generate a CSR for a private key: